Bulbine mesembryanthoides Haw.

 One often comes across the name of the species as Bulbine mesembryanthemoides, but because Haworth used the spelling "mesembryanthoides" in his original description, this has to be accepted as correct.

-Bulbine mesembryanthoides is a small, summer-deciduous, succulent geophyte with small, underground tuber and usually 1 to 2 (rarely up to 4) leaves.
-The leaves are cylindrical, up to 1 inch (2.5 cm) tall and up to 0.8 inch (2 cm) in diameter.
+Bulbine mesembryanthoides is a small summer-deciduous succulent geophyte with a small underground tuber and usually 1 to 2 (rarely up to 4) leaves.
+The leaves are cylindrical, up to 1 inch (2.5 cm) tall, and up to 0.8 inches (2 cm) in diameter.
 As soon as the dry summer period arrives, they start to whither.
-The flowers appear in spring and summer, usually after the leaves have retracted.
-Each plant may have 1 to 3 inflorescences up to 8 inches (20 cm) tall.
+Flowers appear in spring and summer, usually after the leaves have retracted.
+Each plant may have 1 to 3 inflorescences, each up to 8 inches (20 cm) tall.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).